molevolworkshop/molevolworkshop.github.io/README.md

 web site, please visit [molevolworkshop.github.io](https://molevolworkshop.github.io) instead.

+Lab and lecture content is in the [moledata](https://github.com/molevolworkshop/moledata) repo.

 For faculty wishing to update their workshop lectures or labs, please look at [this](https://github.com/molevolworkshop/moledata) repository instead.
 For faculty wishing to update their profile page, please look at `README` in the `_faculty` folder.

+## Workflow
+This repo makes heavy use of Github Actions to automate certain processes.
+If changing things please familiarize yourself with file formats (often specified in `README` files) and the actions themselves found in the `./github/workflows` folder.

 ## Organization of the web site